 As this activity requires optimal conditions, the hike mostly depends on the weather.
 A clear sky and a minimum wind are the required conditions for the hike to be safe.
 During this excursion, 3 professional mountain guides and assistant will accompany the ascent, along with a mountain gear.
 This includes: gloves, helmets, snow pants, mountain boots, crampons, ice axe, and mountain bag.

 The ascent is available almost all year long, but the level of difficulty mostly depends on the season.
 In summer, the hike is easier for the snow only covers the crater, thus making the climb accessible to every hiker.
 In winter, the snow fully covers the Villarrica volcano and the hike gets more difficult.
 It usually requires a good physical health since hiking on snow during 6 hours can be exhausting, but definitely worth the effort.

 Usually in Amity, we set the departing hour early in the morning.
 At 6:30, we gather with our mountain guides and leave towards the ski center.
 Once arrived, we put on our mountain gear, and then the ascent begins.

 At around 1 pm, we reach the summit which is the ultimate reward of the hike.
-A stunning over 8 different volcanoes, 6 lakes and the valley surrounding the volcanoawaits you.
+A stunning view over 8 different volcanoes, 6 lakes and the valley surrounding the volcano awaits you.
 If you’re lucky, you’ll be able to observe some lava flows depending on the magma lake’s level.

 After then, we begin the descent.
 It basically consists in sliding down the volcano.
 In winter, enjoy skiing down the slopes of the volcano which is truly an incredible to live for every ski lover!

-If you’re interested in climbing the Villarrica volcano, we highly suggest you to take a look at the following tours:
+If you’re interested in climbing the Villarrica volcano, we highly suggest you to take a look at our hiking tours.